qMRLab/qMRLab/docs/source/gui_usage.rst

 2.2 Main Panel
 ~~~~~~~~~~~~~~~~~~~~~~~
-The *Main* panel is where the simulation or fit results are displayed.
-The view for this panel changes correspondingly to the task selected in the *Menu* panel.
+The *Main* panel is where you can load your data files for fitting and for viewing the resulting parameters maps.
+This panel changes correspondingly to the Method selected in the *Menu* panel.

 2.3 Options Panel
 ~~~~~~~~~~~~~~~~~~~~~~~